 Norway offers some of the best Northern Lights viewing on Earth.
-And, whether you’re looking for adventures out in the wilderness or something a with a bit more urban appeal, our recommended holidays take in the finest places to catch a glimpse of the aurora.
-To help you plan, our specialists have picked out their favourite spots below.
+And, whether you’re looking for adventures out in the wilderness or something with a bit more urban appeal, our recommended holidays take in the finest destinations to witness the aurora in all its celestial beauty.
+To help you plan your trip, our specialists have picked out several of the very best places to see the Northern Lights in Norway.

 1. Tromso

-Tromso is widely known as Norway’s Northern Lights capital, and with good reason.
-Located right at the heart of the aurora zone (the best bit for spotting the Lights), it’s treated to celestial displays with freakish regularity.
-Direct flights from the UK mean getting here is a breeze – perfect for a long weekend, or a few nights midweek for fewer crowds.
+Tromso has established a reputation as Norway’s Northern Lights capital, and with good reason.
+Located right at the heart of the aurora zone at 69° N, some 350 kilometres inside the Arctic Circle, it’s treated to majestic displays on a regular basis between September and early April.
+Direct flights from the UK mean getting here is a breeze – Tromso is perfect for a long weekend, or a longer trip combined with adventures further afield, for instance at Malangen Resort or Lyngen Lodge.

 Northern Lights over Tromso